johnkimdw/handwritten-math-transcription/README.md

    - **Exact-match accuracy** gap: ~98 % (train) vs. ~92 % (val)
    Once teacher‐forcing decayed, the model struggled to generalize beyond the subset.

-4. **Underlying Cause**
+4. **Challenges**
-   Our earlier observation holds:
-   > “The model easily memorizes the small training subset but generalizes less well.
+   - The model easily memorizes the small training subset but generalizes less well.
-   > Validation loss flattens when teacher forcing → 0, indicating a train–inference mismatch.”
+   - Validation loss flattens when teacher forcing → 0, indicating a train–inference mismatch.

 5. **Next-Step Recommendations**
    - **Train on the full dataset** for more epochs to expose the model to greater variety.
    - **Stronger regularization**: increase LSTM dropout, add weight decay.
-   - **Data augmentation**: stroke-jittering, time perturbations to mimic diverse handwriting.
    - **Scheduled sampling**: maintain some teacher forcing during inference to reduce discrepancy.

-By addressing these points—expanding data, training longer, and adding regularization—we expect to narrow the train/val gap and boost validation accuracy.
+By addressing these points, expanding data, training longer, and adding regularization, we expect to narrow the train/val gap and boost validation accuracy.

 ### Part 4 Contributions
 - **Team**
-  - Surveyed and selected the evaluation metrics (Exact-match accuracy, CER, token accuracy).
+  - Selected the evaluation metrics (Exact-match accuracy, CER, token accuracy).
   - Designed the overall evaluation pipeline and report structure.

 - **John Kim**